pbrisbin/android-receiver/README.md

 * HANLDER will be executed with the formatted message passed as the first argument when one is receieved.

-You cand find the dzen2 handler I'm using in my scripts repo.
-You could also write you own wrapper around gnome-dbus, notify-osd, etc.
+You can find the dzen2 handler I'm using in my scripts repo.
+You could also write your own wrapper around gnome-dbus, notify-osd, etc.

 My machine is setup to block TCP broadcast packets as per Arch's "Simple stately firewall".
 Rather than change this setting, I've elected to